With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreChildren Youth And Family Services is a mental health clinic in Barre, VT, located at 579 South Barre Road, 5641 zip code area.
 Children Youth And Family Services provides outpatient treatment.
-Children Youth And Family Services offers individual psychotherapy, psychotropic medication and activity therapy to children / adolescents.
+Children Youth And Family Services offers activity therapy, behavior modification and trauma therapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Children Youth And Family Services include family psychoeducation, case management and education services.
+Additional services offered at Children Youth And Family Services include case management, therapeutic foster care and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.